| |

 Fringe Festival.
 The city is home to three professional theatre companies (Persephone, 25th Street and Greystone)

-Golf courses (see golf guide at bottom), a thoroughbred race track, indoor and outdoor swimming
+Golf courses (see golf guide at bottom), a thoroughbred race track, a vibrant farmers' market, indoor and outdoor swimming

-pools, parks, craft shops and art galleries (including the Mendel, which hosted the Joni Mitchell exhibition in 2000), a wide assortment of
+pools, parks, craft shops and art galleries (including the Mendel, a wide assortment of

 Wanuskewin Heritage Park, recognized internationally